Camilla Erculiani: Influence

 Erculiani also took advantage of her literary platform to advocate for the recognition of women as adept contributors to the scientific community.
 She was provoked by the querrelle des femmes (debate on women): a literary and philosophical debate about the intellectual capacities of women, which focused heavily on the women of her region.
-This European debate, which lasted from the “medieval to the early modern period,” covered multiple issues ranging from women’s involvement in politics to the value and worth of women in society.
+This European debate, which lasted from the "medieval to the early modern period," covered multiple issues ranging from women’s involvement in politics to the value and worth of women in society.
 Erculiani became a strong proponent in voicing her opinion about the debate, expressing that women have the same capabilities as men when it comes to science.
-Erculiani explained her position whilst referring to well-known women that she admired: “...
+Erculiani explained her position whilst referring to well-known women that she admired: "...
 I will not cease working to recover the honor [even] of those women who have forgotten it, and perhaps I will be the catalyst for the reawakening of their intellect".In addition to this reaction to querrelle des femmes, Erculiani introduced her book with two prefatory letters of dedication in defense of women.
 Within the first, to Queen Anna of Poland, she wrote, "I don't know what malignant star causes [men] to refuse to recognize greatness, except in the things they accomplish themselves."
 Within the second, to her readers, Erculiani stated, "It will undoubtedly amaze some that I, a woman, have set myself to write and publish on a subject that does not belong to women (according to the custom of our age); but...you will find that women are not without the same abilities and virtues as men."

 Despite her continual focus on the equality of men and women in intellect, the very differences between the two sexes as seen by society are perhaps what saved her from the Inquisition.
-The Inquistion was established by the Catholic Church in order to eliminate and inflict penalty on those committing heresy throughout Europe and the Americas.
+The Inquisition was established by the Catholic Church in order to eliminate and inflict penalty on those committing heresy throughout Europe and the Americas.
 They became known for providing severe and inescapable punishments.
 Although Erculiani caught the eye of the Inquisition on numerous occasions, she managed to still be able to publish her writings by deciding to publish in Poland instead of Italy.
-This allowed her to become one of the first women philosophers to devote a book “to questions of natural philosophy and [promote] her own original theories.”
+This allowed her to become one of the first women philosophers to devote a book "to questions of natural philosophy and [promote] her own original theories."